InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Point Correlation

-Unlike conventional object detection tasks, where objects can be approximated as independent and identically distributed (i.i.d.), strong correlations exist between predicted points in the vectorized HD map detection task.
-These correlations can be classified into inner-instance correlation and inter-instance correlation, as visualized in Fig. \ref{inner_inter}.
+Unlike conventional object detection tasks, where objects can be approximated as independent and identically distributed (i.i.d.), strong correlations exist between points within the same line instance in the vectorized HD map detection task.
+The point correlation is visualized in Figure \ref{inner_inter}.

-Inner-instance correlation is crucial for prediction quality.
-Points within the same instance can collaborate by exchanging inner-instance information to produce smoother and more precise predictions.
-Without this collaboration, points of the same instance may make independent predictions, leading to zig-zag or incorrect instances.
-In another word, inner-instance correlation can serve as additional constraints to refine the predicted vector map.
-Conversely, inter-instance correlations occur between a point and points belonging to other instances.
-Usually, inter-instance correlation distracts the inner-instance information exchange, degrading the final performance.
-Thus, inter-instance information should be blocked.

-In the previous state-of-the-art (SOTA) method, MapTR, the correlation of points is not correctly analyzed and leveraged: inner-instance information is not fully utilized, and incorrect inter-instance information is introduced, limiting further improvement.
-In subsequent sections, we propose InsightMapper to better handle and leverage point correlations, aiming to achieve enhanced vectorized map detection performance.
+Inner-instance correlation is crucial for point coordinates prediction.
+Points within the same instance can collaborate by sharing inner-instance information, leading to smoother and more accurate predictions.
+Without this collaboration, points of the same instance may produce independent predictions, leading to zig-zag or incorrect instances.
+The inner-instance correlation can serve as additional constraints to facilitate the query initialization and refinement of predicted lines.
+In previous methods, the correlation of points is not correctly analyzed and leveraged, limiting further improvement.
+In subsequent sections, we introduce InsMapper to more effectively utilize point correlations and improve vectorized map detection performance.